 Google pays attention to these, including when awarding featured snippets.

-So make sure to use target keywords in bold and bullet points when possible.
+Make sure to use target keywords in bold and bullet points when possible.

-7. The Title Tag: Still the Most Powerful Element
+7. The Title Tag: Still The Most Powerful Element

 Make sure your target keyword is part of the title tag, ideally toward the front.

 Also, remember that title tags should be about 60 characters, so put as much time into this as your actual content creation.

 For the homepage title tag, target three of the most important keywords that describe the business/website.